Eliott-B/Eliott-B/README.md

 ## HELP

-If you need help, you can contact me on Discord: Eliott-B#5072
+If you need help, you can contact me on Discord: `.eliottb`

 ## DONATE